 Disclosures

-Identify the most sensitive aspect of the model and the basis for making this determination.
+Identify the most sensitive aspect of the hurricane model and the basis for making this determination.

 Identify other input variables that impact the magnitude of the output when the input variables are varied simultaneously.
 Describe the degree to which these sensitivities affect output results and illustrate with an example.

-Describe how other aspects of the model may have a significant impact on the sensitivities in output results and the basis for making this determination.
+Describe how other aspects of the hurricane model may have a significant impact on the sensitivities in output results and the basis for making this determination.

 Describe and justify action or inaction as a result of the sensitivity analyses performed.

 Provide a completed Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis.
-(Requirement for models submitted by modeling organizations which have not previously provided the Commission with this analysis.
-For models previously found acceptable, the Commission will determine, at the meeting to review modeling organization submissions, if an existing modeling organization will be required to provide Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, prior to the Professional Team on-site review).
+(Requirement for hurricane models submitted by modeling organizations which have not previously provided the Commission with this analysis.
+For hurricane models previously found acceptable, the Commission will determine, at the meeting to review modeling organization submissions, if an existing modeling organization will be required to provide Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, prior to the Professional Team on-site review).
 If applicable, provide a link to the location of the form [insert hyperlink here].

 Audit

 The modeling organization’s sensitivity analysis will be reviewed in detail.
 Statistical techniques used to perform sensitivity analysis will be reviewed.
-The results of the sensitivity analysis displayed in graphical format (e.g., contour plots with temporal animation) will be reviewed.
+The results of the sensitivity analysis displayed in graphical format (e.g., color-coded contour plots with temporal animation) will be reviewed.

 Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, will be reviewed, if applicable.

-S-3 Uncertainty Analysis for Model Output
+S-3 Uncertainty Analysis for Hurricane Model Output

-The modeling organization shall have performed an uncertainty analysis on the temporal and spatial outputs of the model using currently accepted scientific and statistical methods in the appropriate disciplines and shall have taken appropriate action.
-The analysis shall identify and quantify the extent that input variables impact the uncertainty in model output as the input variables are simultaneously varied.
+The modeling organization shall have performed an uncertainty analysis on the temporal and spatial outputs of the hurricane model using current scientific and statistical methods in the appropriate disciplines and shall have taken appropriate action.
+The analysis shall identify and quantify the extent that input variables impact the uncertainty in hurricane model output as the input variables are simultaneously varied.

-Purpose: Modeling organizations have traditionally quantified the magnitude of the uncertainty in the output (e.g., windspeed, loss cost) through a variance calculation or by use of confidence intervals.
+Purpose: Uncertainty analysis involves the quantification of the output (e.g., windspeed, hurricane loss cost) through a variance calculation or by use of confidence intervals.
 While these statistics provide useful information, uncertainty analysis goes beyond a mere quantification of these statistics by quantifying the expected percentage reduction in the variance of the output that is attributable to each of the input variables.
 Identification of those variables that contribute to the uncertainty is the first step that can lead to a reduction in the uncertainty in the output.
 It is important to note that the key input variables identified in an uncertainty analysis are not necessarily the same as those in a sensitivity analysis nor are they necessarily in the same relative order.
-As with sensitivity analysis, uncertainty analysis is an important diagnostic tool and provides needed assurance of the robustness and viability of the model output.
+As with sensitivity analysis, uncertainty analysis is an important diagnostic tool and provides needed assurance of the robustness and viability of the hurricane model output.

 Relevant Forms: G-3, Statistical Standards Expert Certification